Skaruts/tdm_fm_packer/README.md

 fmpak <fm_path> <options>
 ```

 Run `fmpak.py` with the path to your fm.
-If `fmpak.py` is inside the FM folder, you can use `.` for "current folder".
+If you're invoking `fmpak.py` from inside the FM folder, you can use a `.` for *"current directory"*, like this:
 ```
 python fmpak.py .
 ```

 ###### NOTE: On some windows versions you should be able to ommit the `python` call and the file extension, and abreviate to just `fmpak .`.
 Below I will be using the abbreviated syntax just for clarity.
 Use whichever works in your system.

-The script is intended to be able to run from outside the FM folder, but I haven't tested this properly yet, so I can't guarantee it will work.
+The path can be absolute, or relative to the current directory.

+On Windows you can also add this script to your system PATH, so you can run it from any FM folder.
+I don't know how this works on Mac and Linux.

+The script will abort if it doesn't detect darkmod.txt in the folder you run it from, so make sure you run it from inside an FM folder.

-You can print help using `-h` or `--help`:
+You can view help information using `-h` or `--help`:
 ```
 fmpak -h
 ```